NCAA Tournament Championship Game Betting Strategy & Tips

 1. Chalk is Your Best Friend

 The national championship game is the domain of the big boys, no matter what kind of craziness may have unfolded earlier in the tournament.
-No. 1 regional seeds simply own the title game; in 33 tournaments since the tournament expanded to 64 teams, 21 have been won by No. 1 seeds.
+No. 1 region seeds simply own the title game; in 34 tournaments since the tournament expanded to 64 teams, 22 have been won by No. 1 seeds, including Virginia in 2019.

 All other seeds have combined to win the crown 13 times over that same span.
-Entering the 2019 tournament, No. 1 seeds have won the title in seven of the past 10 seasons.
-Sure, starting March Madness betting with a top seed is boring, but it’s your best bet to win the whole thing.
+No. 1 seeds have won the title in eight of the past 11 seasons.
+Sure, betting a top seed is boring, but it’s your best bet to win the whole thing.

 2. Don’t Get Upset Fever